dbt-labs/corp/handbook/benefits.md

 ### Receiving the Benefits Stipend

 The benefits stipend will automatically be added to your monthly payroll.
-You do not need to request for a reimbursement through Airbase.
+You do not need to request a reimbursement through Airbase.

 ### **Retirement & Pension Plans**